 Your next step will be to plan your coursework in consultation with the Graduate Advisor and your research advisor.
-This plan lists courses you will take based on your Placement Exam results, your degree option, your area of specialization, your research project, and your interests.
+This plan lists courses you will take based on your Placement Exam results, degree option, research project, and interests.
 Once the Graduate Advisor and your research advisor approve your Academic Program Plan, it is submitted to the Department of Chemistry and Biochemistry Graduate Program Coordinator. (see Appendix for an example).
 You may not change your Program for the Master of Science Degree unless you receive prior approval from the Graduate Advisor and your Research Advisor.